duygukaya99/duygukaya99/README.md

 - 📫 How to reach me **kayad17@itu.edu.tr**

-- 👨‍💻 My goal is to have a github bathroom one day [https://pbs.twimg.com/media/FTJYOb1aQAA459O?format=jpg&name=large](https://pbs.twimg.com/media/FTJYOb1aQAA459O?format=jpg&name=large)
+- 👨‍💻 My goal is to have a [github bathroom](https://pbs.twimg.com/media/FTJYOb1aQAA459O?format=jpg&name=large) one day :) 💚

 <h3 align="left">Connect with me:</h3>
 <p align="left">